 I also like Xylitol, but in higher dosages can cause stomach problems.

 4 – Cereal

-Eating cereal is one of the worst ways to start your day, especially if you have diabetes or you’re concerned about your blood sugar.
+Eating cereal is one of the worst ways to start your day, especially if you’re concerned about your blood sugar.

 Despite the health claims on their boxes, most cereals are highly processed and contain far more carbs than many people realize.
 Plus, it contains bad carbs — such as corn, wheat, and sugar.

 In addition, they provide very little protein, a nutrient that can help you feel full and satisfied while keeping your blood sugar levels stable during the day.8

 Anything that comes in a box, that’s man-made and produced by multi-billion dollar companies should be avoided!

 5 – Unhealthy Fats

 Even though carbs, specifically higher amounts of those that have a high glycemic index and glycemic load, cause an increase in the blood sugar – the other problem is insulin sensitivity.